Data protection guidance for the HESA records

 HESA collects information from higher education providers in the UK at the request of its Statutory Customers.

 HESA and its Statutory Customers are Controllers of the HESA records under GDPR.
 HESA's ICO registration number is Z7475057.
 HESA’s wholly-owned subsidiary company HESA Services Limited may also act as a Controller of the data and provides anonymous or pseudonymised data extracts for research purposes.
 HESA Services Limited’s ICO registration number is Z7899462.
 All uses of personal data collected by HESA are described in the Collection Notices at www.hesa.ac.uk/about/regulation/data-protection/notices.

 The following HESA Records include personal data as defined in the GDPR:

 - Student record

-- Alternative provider student record
+- Student Alternative record

 - Initial Teacher Training In-Year collection (HE providers in England only)

 - Destinations of Leavers from Higher Education (DLHE) survey (final data collection 2016/17)

 - DLHE Longitudinal survey (final data collection 2012/13)